Africa

 Over the past few years, as part of a collaborative effort between the University of Zurich and Botswana Predator Conservation (BPC), supported by Wilderness Safaris and the Botswana Department of Wildlife and National Parks, dispersing African wild dogs have been equipped with GPS/satellite radio collars.

 Biologist and researcher for Population Ecology at the University of Zurich (POPECOL), Gabriele Cozzi, reflects on the importance of tourism, how it can benefit research and relays some of the latest information about a pack recorded moving through the Kwedi Concession.
-Johan von Backstrom, Wilderness Safaris Vumbura Plains Concession Manager, captured the amazing photos below and sent them through to POPECOL for their ongoing research on this Endangered species.
+Johan von Backstrom, Wilderness Vumbura Plains Concession Manager, captured the amazing photos below and sent them through to POPECOL for their ongoing research on this Endangered species.

 The aim of the project is (a) to follow dispersers after emigration from the natal group and to investigate the effect of landscape characteristics on dispersal distance, time and movements, and (b) to gather crucial demographic parameters such as mortality rate, settlement success, and reproductive success after settlement in a new territory.